mnelson4/printmyblog/readme.txt

 == Changelog ==
 = xxxx =
-* Enhancement: to facilitate styling articles and hiding certain elements, add CSS classes "pmb-post-id", "pmb-post-author", "pmb-post-author", "pmb-post-date", "pmb-post-categories", "pmb-post-url-wrapper"
+* Enhancement: to facilitate styling articles and hiding certain elements, add CSS classes "pmb-post-id", "pmb-post-author", "pmb-post-author", "pmb-post-date", "pmb-post-categories", "pmb-post-url-wrapper".
+* Bugfix: for Quick print, fix an error that prevented the "print" button from being enabled when there was an error processing certain videos.

 = 3.26.3 January 29, 2024 =
 * Enhancement: update select2 Javascript library to 4.0.13 to improve compatibility with other plugins that also use it